Share Market News

 GIFT Nifty:

-GIFT Nifty August 2025 futures were trading 23.50 points (or 0.09%) lower in early trade, suggesting a flat to mildly positive opening for the Nifty 50 today.
+GIFT Nifty August 2025 futures were currently trading 15.50 points (or 0.06%) higher, suggesting that the Nifty 50 could start on a muted note today.

 Institutional Flows:

-According to public data, FPIs have sold shares worth Rs 30,508.66crore in the cash market during July 2025.
-This follows their cash purchase of shares worth Rs 7,488.98 crore in June 2024.
+According to public data, FPIs have sold shares worth Rs 2,589.19 crore in the cash market in so far in September 2025.
+This follows their cash sales of shares worth Rs 46,902.92 crore in August 2025.

 Global Markets: